 Please visit our website www.australiaawardsafrica.org.
 If you have a specific question that is not addressed on the website, contact Palladium.
 Palladium is the Managing Contractor engaged by the Australian Government for the administration and logistical management of the Australia Awards – Africa program.
 Direct your queries to email@example.com.

-Currently, the Australia Awards – Africa program offers three types of Awards:
+Currently, the Australia Awards – Africa program offers two types of Awards:

 - Australia Awards Masters Scholarships